CWolfs/ExtendedConversations/README.md

 * `Modify Funds` - This allows you to add, or remove, X amount of cbills from the company funds.
 * `Start Conversation Custom` - This starts a group conversation for you.
 You specify the conversation id, header and subheader.
 * `Set Characters Visible` - This allows you to show and hide characters in the dropship.
 You specify the characters in a comma separated list.
+* `Add Contract` - This allows you to add a non-priority contract to the contracts list in the XOs room.

 ### Value Getters